-All medication (prescription/non-prescription/over-the-counter) is to be turned in to the office prior to the beginning of the school day.
+All medication (prescription/nonprescription/over-the-counter to include diabetic supplies) in their original container is to be turned in to the office prior to the beginning of the school day.
 See MCSD Board Policy JGCD.

 A student's prescribed use of a prescription drug pursuant to and in accordance with a prescription from a registered physician authorizing that student's use of the drug is not a violation of this rule if the mandates of MCSD Board Policy JGCD are met prior to that student's use of the drug.
 Parental permission to have or use substances prohibited by this policy does not exempt a student from compliance.